-We offer comprehensive winemaking programs with certification via the National Wine School.
+We offer comprehensive winemaking classes with certification via the National Wine School.
 We train students in all core skills any winemaker requires.
 From crush to bottling, this is a hands-on program that offers a level of instruction no other program outside a Masters’s Program in Oenology offers.
 To attend, students must first complete their core wine certification.

 Elements of the Winemaking Class & Certificate Program

-Winemaking is the art of knowing how to turn raw fruit into a wine that will taste amazing five years from now, and that is a skill that can never be learned from a book.
+Winemaking is the art of knowing how to turn raw fruit into a wine that will taste incredible five years from now, and that is a skill that can never be learned from a book.

-Now it’s time to press off wine into the barrel!
+Now it’s time to press off the wine into the barrel!
 From running our bladder press to managing SO 2 and pH levels, you are becoming a seasoned professional.
-The last stage before taking the holiday break is to initiate malolactic fermentation (MLF).
+The last stage before the holiday break is to initiate malolactic fermentation (MLF).
 After that, it is quiet at the winery, and the only thing needed is to stir the lees and take the occasional chromatography reading.
 When classes reconvene, the last stage of winemaking will be close at hand.
-Once MLF is complete, it will be time to work on our final blends and prepare for bottling day!
+Once MLF is complete, it will be time to work on our final blends and prepare for the bottling day!

 This winemaking class offers certification through the National Wine School (NWS).
 This is an in-person program with six months of classes in Philadelphia.
 NWS also offers an online winemaking course as part of their Master in Wine program.